 There have been several articles in the UK press warning about the forthcoming EES and ETIASEuropean Travel Information and Authorisation System (ETIAS) The European Commission's proposed European Travel Information and Authorisation System (ETIAS) is intended to strengthen security checks on those persons who travel visa-free to the EU, currently nationals from over 60 countries.
 The largely automated IT system will identify any security or irregular migratory risks posed by visa-exempt visitors travelling to the Schengen area, whilst at the same time facilitating crossing borders for the vast majority of travellers who do not pose such risks.
 Non-EU nationals who do not need a visa to travel to the Schengen area will have to apply for a travel authorisation through the ETIAS system prior to their trip.
-As of July 2024, its go live is scheduled for Spring 2025..
+As of September 2025, it is planned to go live during the last quarter of 2026.

 EES introduces biometric checks at the Schengen border (Excludes Ireland and Cyprus).
 Its purpose is to replace manual stamping of passports and better control the number of days that non-EU/EEAEEA The European Economic Area (EEA) consists of the 27 EU Member States as well as Iceland, Liechtenstein and Norway.
 The United Kingdom is not part of the EEA. citizens (and non-residents) spend in the Schengen zone.

-ETIAS is NOT a Visa, it’s an electronic travel authorisation (valid for 3 years) for those who are visa-exempt when travelling to Schengen.
-ETIAS is similar to the US ESTA, Australian ETA or the forthcoming UK ETA.
+ETIAS is NOT a Visa, it’s an electronic travel authorisation for those who are visa-exempt when travelling to Schengen.
+ETIAS is similar to the US ESTA, Australian ETA or the UK ETA.
+Official cost is quoted as 20 EUR and is valid for 3 years or until your passport expires (whichever is sooner).

 Exemptions